drgndk/ctr/README.md

   I don't have a fixed schedule for updates. <br />
   But I'll try to release updates at least once every week or two.

+  Potential updates will roll out whenever any Iteration is completed. <br />
+  You can check the [Project Board](https://github.com/users/drgndk/projects/5/views/4) for the current status.